kubeedge/sedna/docs/roadmap.md

 # Roadmap

-This document defines a high level roadmap for neptune development.
+This document defines a high level roadmap for sedna development.

-The [milestones defined in GitHub](https://github.com/edgeai-neptune/neptune/milestones) represent the most up-to-date plans.
+The [milestones defined in GitHub](https://github.com/kubeedge/sedna/milestones) represent the most up-to-date plans.

 ## 2021 Q1 Roadmap